Dog & Cat Dental Care

 Cats and dogs do not understand what is going on during dental procedures, and will often react to dental procedures by struggling or biting.

-Similar to the anesthesia provided to nervous or anxious patients by dentists, our Rocklin vets provide anesthesia to all of our patients before performing dental procedures.
+Similar to the anesthesia provided to nervous or anxious patients by dentists, our Rocklin veterinary dentists provide anesthesia to all of our patients before performing dental procedures.
 This puts less stress on the patient and allows us to adequately clean every surface of every tooth, including under the gum line, and to evaluate the condition of each tooth to determine if an extraction or further tooth care is needed.